Are Sallie Mae student loans federal or private?

 What is the difference between private and federal student loans?

-When you’re seeking financing to pay for college, you’ll have a big choice to make: federal versus private student loans.
+When you’re seeking financing to pay for college, you’ll have a big choice: federal versus private student loans.
 Both types of loans offer some benefits and drawbacks.

-Federal student loans are educational loans that come from the U.S. government.
+Federal student loans are educational loans from the U.S. government.
 Under the William D. Ford Federal Direct Loan Program, there are four types of federal student loans available to qualified borrowers.

 On the negative side, most federal student loans feature borrowing limits, so you might need to find supplemental funding or scholarships if your educational costs exceed federal loan maximums.